square/reader-sdk-flutter-plugin/docs/get-started.md

    * Drag the newly downloaded `SquareReaderSDK.framework` into the **Embedded Binaries** section and click "Finish" in the modal that appears.
 1. Add a Reader SDK build phase:
-   1. Open the Xcode workspace or project for your application.
+   1. Open `Runner.xcworkspace` in Xcode.
    1. In the **Build Phases** tab for your application target, click the **+** button (at the top of the pane).
    1. Select **New Run Script Phase**.